 Here is a petite profile of Tracy Strong (1887 - 1968), who, as Director of the YMCA War Prisoners Aid Committee, had license to enter every combatant nation in order to see to the health and welfare of all POWs.
 Much of his work involved procuring books, sporting equipment and musical instruments to the incarcerated.
-A report from NEWSWEEK MAGAZINE on the August 21, 1945 liberation of three Doolittle Raiders who had been in captivity since April 18, 1942.
+A report from Newsweek on the August 21, 1945 liberation of three Doolittle Raiders who had been in captivity since April 18, 1942.

 Click here to read about the Canadian POWs who collaborated with the Nazis.